makgyver/fluke/README.md

     - `eligible_perc`: the percentage of clients that are elegible for training in each round

 - `data`: must contains a dictionary with all settings regarding the data loading process, namely:
     - `dataset`: the dataset used for training the model.
-It must be one of the following: `mnist`, `mnistm`, `emnist`, `cifar10`, `svhn`, and `femnist`.
+This is a dictionary with a single mandatory filed, i.e., `name` which is the name of the dataset.
+To date the following datasets are supported: `mnist`, `mnistm`, `emnist`, `femnist`, `cifar10`, `cifar100`, `svhn`, `tiny_imagenet`, `shakespeare` and `femnist`.
+All other fields are treated as parameters for the specific dataset.
+Please see `fl_bench.data.datasets` for more details.
-    - `validation_split`: the percentage of the local datasets used as test/validation set
+    - `client_split`: the percentage of the local datasets used as test set
     - `standardize`: boolean value that indicates whether the features have to be standardized or not
-    - `distribution`: the data distribution used for training the model.
-      It must be one of the following:
+    - `distribution`: the data distribution used for the experiment.
+It is a dictionary with a single mandatory field, i.e., `name` which is the name of the distribution.
+To date the following distributions are supported:
         - `iid`: iid
         - `qnt`: quantity skewed
         - `classqnt`: classwise quantity skewed